-Denotes Advisory Members
+^{} Denotes Advisory Members

+MEMORANDUM

+TO: Transportation Technical Coordinating Committee

+Kentucky Member Counties

+FROM: Nick Vail

+DATE: June 3, 2019

+Bullitt Henry

+SUBJECT: Amendment 13 of the Horizon 2035 MTP

+Amendment 6 of the FY 2018 - 2021 TIP

+Jefferson Oldham

-TO: Transportation Policy Committee Kentucky Member Counties FROM: Nick Vail Bullitt DATE: June 18, 2019 Henry SUBJECT: Amendment 13 of the Horizon 2035 MTP Amendment 6 of the FY 2018 - 2021 TIP Jefferson Oldham nding the Horizon 2035 Metropolitan Transportation Plan (MTP) and the FY 2018 ansportation Improvement Program (TIP).
-Attached, you will find the proposed Shelby project chang ges to the MTP and the TIP, a narrative amendment that discusses how these Spencer uments incorporate newly established performance targets, an updated group cy and a summary of staff's communication with the Interagency Consultation Trimble ling the projects.
-Indiana Member Counties Clark in, or are pr considered n analysis of Implementat The projects proposed for amendment to the FY 2018 - 2021 TIP are either currently included in, or are proposed for amendment to, the Horizon 2035 MTP.
+KIPDA is amending the Horizon 2035 Metropolitan Transportation Plan (MTP) and the FY 2018 - FY 2021 Transportation Improvement Program (TIP).
+Attached, you will find the proposed project changes to the MTP and the TIP, a narrative amendment that discusses how these planning documents incorporate newly established performance targets, an updated group projects policy and a summary of staff's communication with the Interagency Consultation

+Trimble Group regarding the projects.

+Indiana Member

+Counties

+The projects proposed for amendment to the FY 2018 - 2021 TIP are either currently included in, or are proposed for amendment to, the Horizon 2035 MTP.
 The project changes are considered non-exempt; therefore, air quality analysis was required.
 The regional emissions analysis of the Horizon 2035 MTP indicates that the plan conforms to the State Implementation Plans (SIPs) and meets the requirements of the federal conformity rule under the 1997 and 2015 8-hour ozone standards.

+Clark Floyd

-Floyd The proposed project changes are available for public review from June 3, 2019 through June 18, 2019, at public libraries and on the KIPDA website.
-A public meeting was held on June 10, 2019, at the South Central Library, 7300 Jefferson Boulevard, Louisville, KY 40219.
-Provid 12, 2019 meeting, the Transportation Technical Coordinating Committee (TTCC) ed approval by the TPC of both amendments.
-Equal Opportunity Employer Action is requested to approve Amendment 13 of the Horizon 2035 MTP.
-Action is requ uested to approve Amendment 6 of the FY 2018 - 2021 TIP.
+The proposed project changes are available for public review from June 3, 2019 through June 18, 2019, at public libraries and on the KIPDA website.
+A public meeting will be held on June 10, 2019, at the South Central Library, 7300 Jefferson Boulevard, Louisville, KY 40219.

+Action is requested to recommend approval by the TPC of Amendment 13 of the Horizon 2035 MTP.

+Equal Opportunity Employer

+Action is requested to recommend approval by the TPC of Amendment 6 of the FY 2018 - 2021 TIP.